ajgallard/credit_card_fraud_detection/README.md

 The primary objective is to showcase how we might begin the process of generating models under supervised and unsupervised cases, how to measure the success of each model generated, and what next steps would need to be taken given the results

+## Interacting with this Repo
+Please take a look at the jupyter notebooks listed as:
+* Fraud Detection with Isolation Forest and LOF
+* Fraud Detection with Random Forest

 ## Notable Topics

 This repo explores concepts suchs as: